RuiCarneiro/DistributeVideo/README.md

 ## What it is

 A quick and dirty Python script to help you organize video files.
-It scans one folder, and moves movie files to another appropiate folder, TV series files to another folder with sub-folders organizing the TV shows.
+It scans one folder, and moves/copy/symlinks movie files to another appropiate folder, TV series files to another folder with sub-folders organizing the TV shows.
 E.g.:

 files from